ASVspoof 5: Evaluation of Spoofing, Deepfake, and Adversarial Attack Detection Using Crowdsourced Speech: Metrics

 The DCF in \eqref{eq:dcf-track1-norm} is used to compute both the \emph{minimum} and \emph{actual} DCF.
 The former, denoted minDCF, and the primary metric for Track~1, is the value of the DCF at the threshold that minimizes \eqref{eq:dcf-track1-norm} for evaluation data.
 The latter, denoted actDCF, uses a pre-set threshold $\tau_\text{Bayes}=-\log(\beta)$.
 Whereas minDCF measures performance using an `oracle' threshold (set according to ground-truth labels for evaluation data), the actDCF is a measure of realised cost when the threshold is set \emph{before} observation of either evaluation data or labels.

 The reporting of both minDCF and actDCF provides complementary views of class discrimination (bona fide-spoof) and calibration (threshold setting generalization).
 A high actDCF could be due to either a lack of discrimination, calibration, or both --- it cannot be determined from the actDCF alone.
 The distinction between discrimination and calibration is important; whereas experimentation with alternative architectures to improve discrimination can be tedious and computationally demanding, calibration problems can, in principle, be addressed using relatively straightforward score-domain post-processing operations~\cite{ferrer_calibration_tutorial}.
-The reporting of \emph{only} actDCF risks overlooking promising discriminative systems whose only weakness might be a miscalibrated threshold.
+By definition, the actDCF is always greater than or equal to the minDCF of the corresponding system; the gap between these two values is affected by the goodness of calibration (see \cite[\S~2.5.2]{brummerBOSARIS2013} and discussion in the supplementary material).

-The threshold $\tau_\text{Bayes}$ for actDCF is meaningful only when scores can be interpreted as calibrated log-likelihood ratios (LLRs)~\cite{Brummer2006-application-independent,ferrer_calibration_tutorial}.
+The $\tau_\text{Bayes}$ for actDCF is meaningful only when scores can be interpreted as calibrated log-likelihood ratios (LLRs)~\cite{Brummer2006-application-independent,ferrer_calibration_tutorial}.
 Similar to past challenge editions, the submission of LLR scores was not \emph{required} --- rather, it was \emph{encouraged} for the first time.\footnote{Readers unfamiliar with LLRs may rightfully wonder whether this requires modification of the model architecture.
 Following successful examples from speaker verification studies, this problem is typically addressed using a trainable calibration module (such as an affine transform) to post-process arbitrary detection scores into LLRs.
 Implementations such as~\cite{ferrer_calibration_tutorial} provide practical calibration recipes.
 Note, however, that any order-preserving score calibration does not affect the primary minDCF metric.} One important motivation to encourage the output of calibrated LLRs comes from the field of forensic voice comparison where evidence reporting through LLRs is well-established (e.g.~\cite{vanLierop2024-LLR-forensics}).